crespohector/welcome-to-mod-7/README.md

 * Make sure to push to GitHub daily. *(We want to see that garden green)*
 * You are encouraged to use branches to complete your features and to push to your main branch when you have working functionality.
    * Please rememeber to test the feature not only on local, but on Production *(Heroku)* as well to ensure it works as expected.

-> This general workflow is what's to be expected and will help with understanding how the data flow works from the backend to the frontend.

 ---

 ## Lecture Questions Emoji System